ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 League of Legends provides a repeatable context for learning.
 But there is one problem.
 The game is so complex that a player cannot master it completely.
 We can break down the game into five distinct disciplines.
 Each discipline corresponds to a specific role on a team.
 Each role is suited to a particular set of champions.
 We can compare these champions to specializations within each discipline.

-Let's draw a parallel between the training of a player and an expert.
+Let us draw a parallel between the training of a player and an expert.
 Each role in a team represents a distinct field of activity, similar to music or carpentry.
 Each champion is a tool for working in a chosen field, like a violin or a piano in music.

 A beginner player often does not realize that each role in the game is a distinct discipline.
 As a result, he frequently switches between roles.
 Therefore, the player completely changes the context of his learning.
 It is similar to attempting to master music and carpentry at the same time.
 That is possible, but it requires much more effort and time.